isomerpages/moe-hougangsec/resources/announcements/_posts/2024-12-17-post-2025 Secondary 1 Registration Matters.md

 <p><strong>9. <u>Appeal Matters (Transfer out of HS)</u></strong>
 </p>
 <p><strong>(A) For non-medical reasons: </strong>Please submit your intent
-to the other school.
-Kindly inform us by completing the <strong><a href="https://go.gov.sg/appealoutofhs22" rel="noopener noreferrer nofollow" target="_blank">form</a></strong> before <strong><u>Monday, 23 December 2024, 12 pm</u></strong>.
+to the other school before <strong><u>Monday, 23 December 2024, 12 pm</u></strong>.
-Once you have received the confirmed placement in the other school, you need to bring the MOE school transfer form, signed by the other school, and submit it to our General Office staff for processing.</p>
+Once you have received the confirmed placement in the other school, you need to bring the MOE school transfer form, signed by the other school's principal, and submit it to our General Office staff for processing.</p>
 <p><strong>(B) For medical reason(s): </strong>Documentary evidence is required
 based on serious medical conditions or severe physical impairments. <strong>&nbsp;</strong>Kindly submit your request and supporting documents to our General Office staff